ehabsmh/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 5: Adds execute permission
 Script 6: Adds execute permission to some Modes and read perm to some MODES Script 7: Adds execute permission to some Modes
+Script 8: Sets the jamesbond permission to a file